 - The next day, take out potatoes and in large bowl, mix potato & butter mixture, cream, flour, salt.
 Get in there with your hands real good and mix right in the bowl.
 You should end up with a dough that is somewhat similar to a bread flour consistency, but a bit more crumbly.

-- Weight entire weight of dough and divide by eight.
+- Weigh the dough and divide by eight.
 Roll each of these 1/8 dough portions into a ball.
-Place all on a plate and put in the refridgerator.
+Place all on a plate and put in the refrigerator.

 - Add flour to both your rolling mat cloth and also to the rolling pin cloth.
 Massage the flour in and be liberal with the flour.